Scottie Scheffler caps a 'hectic' weekend by rallying to a strong finish at the PGA Championship

 Jefferson County Attorney Mike O’Connell said Sunday his office had made no decisions on Scheffler’s case and is continuing to gather information.

-Scheffler’s weeklong stay in Kentucky may have made the affable 27-year-old Texan more well-known than if he had finished the tournament by raising the Wannamaker Trophy in triumph.
+Scheffler’s weeklong stay in Kentucky may have made the affable 27-year-old Texan more well-known than if he had finished the tournament by raising the Wanamaker Trophy in triumph.

 Rather than become a PGA champion this weekend, Scheffler became a meme.